 If you may not agree on who should get the house, the court will do its best to enter an equitable order.
 The court may award the home to one party and award to the other party other marital assets of equal value.
 The court could order the home sold and the equity split, if you have no children.
 If you have kids, the home might go to the party with custody of the children, at least until the youngest child turns 18, or graduates from high school in the normal course, or the custodial parent remarries, cohabits with someone else or is no longer in the home.
 At that time the house will be sold and the party who did not reside in the home will get half of the equity as of the time of the divorce; or one party, usually the person who has been in the home, may buy out the other party, usually by paying the cost of half the equity calculated at the time of the divorce.
 However, remember to do the calculation during the divorce process and include in the final order the amount of equity that will be owing upon the occurrence of one of the events named above.

 Alimony.
-Alimony generally will not be given unless there has been a long term marriage meaning at least ten (10) years.
+Alimony will generally be awarded as the same time as the length of the marriage.
+Alimony weighs the needs of the recipient and his or her ability to support his or herself against the ability of the other spouse to pay.
 In addition, alimony will generally be awarded for the same time as the length of the marriage (i.e., if the marriage was 10 years long, then alimony would only be awarded for 10 years).
 However, there are some exceptions to this rule.

 Retirement/Pension Plans.
 If both parties have retirement plans, each will generally be awarded their own retirement.
 However, each spouse is generally entitled to half of any retirement benefits that were earned during the marriage.
 If you are not the contributor to the plan and get some of the benefits, you must get a Qualified Domestic Relations Order or QDRO.
 Until a QDRO is signed and approved by the pension/retirement plan, it will not be split.
 In fact, if you do not successfully complete the QDRO, your share of the pension may not be available when you need it for your retirement, and indeed, may be lost entirely.